The Charter of Consultation and Regulatory Practice is currently being reviewed with the aim of improving our approach to engaging with stakeholders.

-Our charter of consultation and regulatory practice is a guide to what the sectors we work in, and the community affected by our decisions, can expect from us as we do our work.
-Under the charter we aim to be:
+Our charter of consultation and regulatory practice is a guide to what can be expected from us as we do our work.
+It addresses these expectations in relation to the sectors we work in and the communities affected by our decisions.

 - independent, balanced and fair by ensuring its decisions and processes do not reflect undue influences and are consistent with its statutory objectives

 - open and transparent by publishing its work program on its website, explaining how it consults and the reasons for its decisions